2025-2026 Catalog

 Graduation Requirements for All Students

 The following are the requirements for graduation.
 Students are responsible for determining that they have satisfied all requirements.
-To participate in the commencement ceremony, students must have completed all degree requirements.
-More detail about each requirements can be found below.

 • Completion of the Common Course of Study